robin48gx/general_python_programming/readme.md

 This game is based on chaos mathematics.
-Back in the 1980's a computer scientist/mathematician Beniort Mandelbrot discovered some maths functions that behaved in very stange ways.
+Back in the 1980's a computer scientist/mathematician Beniort Mandelbrot discovered some maths functions that behaved in very strange ways.
 Instead of smoothly changing they became chaotic and unpredictable.

-This facinated the IBM scientist (who incidentally, was also paid by his employer to go up in planes and observe another chaotic phenomenem, the random shapes of clouds).
+This fascinated the IBM scientist (who incidentally, was also paid by his employer to go up in planes and observe another chaotic phenomenon, the random shapes of clouds).

 Natural Chaos: Nature will find a way
 -------------------------------------

-The film Jurasic park features a chaos mathmetician brought in to look at the park and decide whether it was safe or not.
+The film Jurrassic park features a chaos mathematician brought in to look at the park and decide whether it was safe or not.
-He conclusded it was not.
+He concluded it was not.
 Nature would find a way to adapt, and what they had done at the park was introduce a life form.
 Life forms can adapt and change.
 He reasoned that the dinosaurs in the park, would adapt, and later escape from the island causing a disaster!